-The Stella Schools Program aims to inspire change and empower young people by encouraging them to critically engage with their own reading habits and imagine a future not limited by their gender.
+The Stella Schools Program seeks to inspire and empower young people to find their own creative voices, challenge stereotypes and imagine a future not limited by their gender.

 Our Schools Ambassadors are available to take part in Stella Schools events in your state or territory.

 A week-long program for schools, encouraging students to explore themes of language, gender and power.
 Launching soon.

 Live events, podcasts and online content to stimulate discussion and deepen understanding around a range of issues pertinent to young people and the particular challenges they face.